fernandonieuwveldt/ieee-cis-fraud-detection/README.md

 ```

 ### Two classes of models exist
-* Two classes of models exist, one set for tree based models which can be found in classifier.py:
+* Two classes of models exist, one set for tree based models and one keras model:
     * Tree based models: BaggedRFModel, CatBoostModel, XGBModel, KFoldModel, ClusteredXGBModel
     * The other is Embedding based model using keras.
 The keras model can be found in keras_model.py